|Question||Department / Office||Phone|

 The Governing Board recognizes that suicide is a leading cause of death among youth and that school personnel who regularly interact with students are often in a position to recognize the warning signs of suicide and to offer appropriate referral and/or assistance.
 To attempt to reduce suicidal behavior and its impact on students and families, the Superintendent or designee shall develop measures and strategies for suicide prevention, intervention, and post-intervention

-Staff development on suicide awareness and prevention for teachers, school counselors, school psychologists, school social workers, site administrators, and other district employees who interact with students in the secondary grades.
+- Staff development on suicide awareness and prevention for teachers, school counselors, school psychologists, school social workers, site administrators, and other district employees who interact with students in grades K-12.

-Methods for promoting a positive school climate that enhances students’ feelings of connectedness with the school and that is characterized by caring staff and harmonious interrelationships among students.
+- Methods for promoting a positive school climate that enhances students’ feelings of connectedness with the school and that is characterized by caring staff and harmonious interrelationships among students in grades K-12.

 Student identification cards shall include the National Suicide Prevention Lifeline telephone number and may also include the Crisis Text Line and/or a local suicide prevention hotline telephone number.
 (Education Code 215.5)